Do you have to have a funeral?

-When you pass away, the person who has the right to make decisions about your funeral will be your personal representative, also known as:
+When you pass away, the person who has the legal right to make decisions about your funeral will be your personal representative, also known as:

 If you’ve made a Will, then the executor(s) of your Will would have the legal right to make decisions about your funeral.